openhwgroup/openhwgroup.org/content/resources/blog/openhw-group-seeking-ceo/index.md

 10. Masters in Computer / Electrical Engineering and Masters in Business Administration or equivalent relevant experience
 11. Experience managing global teams

+Contact us here at <info@openhwgroup.org> if you have interest in the OpenHW CEO role.